Livestock and other animals

 Council's guidelines aim to ensure the well being of animals kept in urban areas.
 They are also in place to make sure animals do not create a noise, odour or health nuisance.

-Certain rules under Schedule 5 - Standards for the Keeping of Birds and Animals under the Local Government (Orders) Regulation 1993 are related to these guidelines.
-Sometimes our guidelines suggest more onerous requirements than those specified in Schedule 5.
+Certain rules under Schedule 2 Part 5 - Standards for keeping birds or animals under the Local Government (General) Regulation 2021 are related to these guidelines.
+Sometimes our guidelines suggest more onerous requirements than those specified in Schedule 2.

 These more onerous requirements have been developed over many years in the Tweed.
 They are offered to residents as the minimum animal keeping practices which are likely to be suitable.
 They are intended to ensure the well being and safety of the animal and avoid disturbance of adjoining properties.